 In these halcyon days of comic book movies, you’re not really a franchise until 7-Eleven wants to make a taquito shaped like your ripped torso.
 Product tie-ins with films have been happening since the dawn of time (or, you know, the dawn of movies), because are expensive and they need funding wherever they can get it.
 Sometimes that results in a natural brand pairing ("Like the cool cars in Jurassic Park?
 Buy them tomorrow at your local Ford dealership!").
 But sometimes corporations lose touch with what the man on the street wants to be sold by his favorite comic book character.
 It’s one thing to buy an Avengers shirt, but do you want those same muscle bound heroes telling you about your city’s brand new public transportation?
-Or how about themed pretzels based on a guy that wants to commit genocide on the human race?
-The worst part about the promotional tie ins on this list isn’t that they’re so ridiculous, it’s that someone will more than likely end up buying them, hoping to watch their Silver Surfer quarter increase steadily in value.
-Check out this list and count how many of these bad comic book movie tie-ins you own.
+Or how about themed pretzels based on a guy that wants to abolish the human race?

-Kids love two things, pretending to shave, and machines that turn into other fighting machines and pretending to shave.
+Kids love two things: fighting machines that turn into other fighting machines and pretending to shave.
 That's why this Transformers play shave set has topped Christmas wish lists for the last half decade, baby!
 Every year you'll hear kids yelling "I can't wait to shave, just like my hero...
 Bumblebee the car robot?"